thenerveclub/website/src/pages/blog/02-thegraph/index.md

 date: '2021-11-05'
 author: 'Nerve Global'
 featuredImage: ./graph.png
-previewText: 'We are super excited that we´ve received a $7.5K grant from The Graph & The Graph Grants.'
+previewText: 'We are super excited that we´ve received a $7.5K grant from The Graph.'
 ---

 # The Graph - A decentralized indexing protocol for Web3